miguelqncosta/TotK-Speedometer/README.md

 - **Real-time mode:** Creates a frameless window overlay on top of the game window from an emulator or OBS preview while playing with a HDMI capture card.

 Provides independent stats for total, horizontal and vertical speeds:
-  - Current speed
+  - Current speed calculated 3 times per second
-    - Calculated every 10 frames for video (configurable in [settings.py](settings.py))
-    - As fast as it can for real-time screen capture
   - Average speed of the last 10 speed values
   - Maximum speed of the last 10 speed values

+These values are configurable in [settings.py](settings.py)

 ## [Watch the demo on Youtube](https://youtu.be/f210KAuhMGI)